sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 You can look at the standalone [GPSI plugin](https://github.com/sitespeedio/plugin-gpsi) or the [WebPageTest plugin](https://github.com/sitespeedio/sitespeed.io/tree/master/lib/plugins/webpagetest) as an example plugin that both sends run and pageSummary data.

+## Testing your plugin
+If your plugin lives on Github you should check out our [example Travis-ci file](https://github.com/sitespeedio/plugin-gpsi/blob/master/.travis.yml) for the GPSI plugin.
+In the example, we checkout the sitespeed.io project and run the plugin against the latest master (we also run it daily in the Travis crontab).

+## Find plugins
+We keep a list of plugins at [https://github.com/sitespeedio/plugins](https://github.com/sitespeedio/plugins).
+If you wanna add your plugin, send a PR!

 ## What's missing
 There's no way for a plugin to tell the CLI about what type of configuration/options that are needed, but there's an [issue](https://github.com/sitespeedio/sitespeed.io/issues/1065) for that.
 Help us out if you have ideas!